the-events-calendar/the-events-calendar/readme.txt

 = [6.2.]
 TBD =

+* Fix - WP Rewrite was being incorrectly initialized in some scenarios due to container DI, and causing some 404s.
+This was affecting classes that extend the `Tribe__Rewrite`.
+[TEC-4844]
 * Tweak - Enhanced venue and organizer labels by updating aria labels with additional placeholders and revised translator comments, improving internationalization and accessibility.
 [TEC-4874]

 = [6.1.4] 2023-08-10 =